 Area history information will involve any learnings or feedback received from fire hazard assessments the year previous from the community and/or Fire Control Officers in the field.
 It will also include any bushfire incidents that have occurred which may have caused threat or impact to the residents of that area.
 These factors will predominantly be a focus in the off season (May - October) to assist in early preparation and awareness.
 These efforts are also captured in the community engagement and communication plan 2020/20201.
 Property history of consistent non-compliance will factor into the actions of the FCO however is not the only determining factor for any enforcement put forward by the FCO.

-City of Kalamunda Fire Hazard Assessment Plan 2020/2021 Next review scheduled 2021 s.
-33. Local government may require occupier of land to plough or clear fire-break
+City of Kalamunda Fire Hazard Assessment Plan 2020/2021 Endorsed: September 2020 Next review scheduled 2021

 9. PHASE 2 - Notice (Jul-Mar)